401ode/stla-lite/README.md

 	- Approval by Supervisor
 		- Timestamped
 		- Upon approval, timesheet data eligible for export
+		- Ideally, summary dashboard with employee timesheet data, exception hours, etc.
 	- Lookback:
 	    - 90 day retrospective analysis of actual hours worked on a particular grant as a proportion of 100% of total worked hours, in order to properly allot exception hours to those grants proportionally.
-	    - Running average calculated at time of timesheet entry.
+	    - Running average calculated at time of timesheet entry
 - Allocations:
-	- Grant Award:
+	- Grant Award - If an employee is doing work related to a Federal or other grant, the name/ID of the grant in question.
-	- Grant Award Task:
+	- Grant Award Task - The Grant Task (or Service Area) the employee was working on.
-- Pay Period: The two-week cycle
+- Pay Period: The two-week cycle in which employees are paid.
 - Agency:
     - The Agency for whom the employee works.
-    -
+    - The accounting system Agency Code corresponding to this Agency.
     - Cost Center:
         - Agencies have different "cost centers" across different divisions and functions.
+    - Additional fields necessary?
+Facilities list?
 - Reminders (via Mailgun):
 	- Employees - Input your time.
 	- Managers - Approve timesheets.
 - Export Files for:
 	- Payroll Systems (specifically old-school Mainframes)
 	- ERPs (specifically Oracle E-Business Suite)

+### Roadmap Features
+- Request for Time Off
+    - Subject to Supervisor Approval Process
+- API:
+        - Establish a standard timesheet POST API for devices like timeclocks, punch-card systems, barcode readers, etc.

 # Settings